AWiderDotNET/service-spellcheck/README.md

 Open an issue at <https://github.com/AWiderDotNET/mutual-aid> to request a service.

-## How Can I Help Someone Achieve This?
+## How Can I Help Implement This?

 See the [Implementation Guide](ImplementationGuide.md) for notes on the process.

 ## Where Has This Been Implemented Before?

 See [past requests for this service](https://github.com/AWiderDotNET/mutual-aid/labels/service%3Aspellcheck).

+## I Have a Suggestion for How to Improve This Service

+Awesome!
+Create an issue in this repository so we can discuss.